-- Relational errors are colored pink. - Syntax errors are reversed image and colored turquoise. - Syntax and relational errors for the same field attribute are reversed image and colored pink.
+- Relational errors are colored pink and underlined. - Syntax errors are reversed image and colored turquoise. - Syntax and relational errors for the same field attribute are shown in pink, reversed image and underlined.

 After you have typed in the appropriate responses to the prompts for the field shown on the Field Attributes display, press the Enter key.
 If there is another field to define, the Field Attributes display reappears with that field shown on the top of the display.
 Respond to the appropriate prompts and press the Enter key.